abh80/TypeScript-Website/packages/documentation/copy/en/project-config/Compiler Options.md

 </td>
 </tr>
 <tr class="option-description odd"><td colspan="3">
-<p>Control what method is used to detect the whether a JS file is a module.</p>
+<p>Specify what method is used to detect whether a file is a script or a module.</p>
 </td></tr>

 <tr class='even' name='moduleResolution'>